Unibank (Azerbaijan)

 Unibank is one of the largest private banks established in Azerbaijan in July 1992 under the name of MBank.
 In 2021, Unibank co-founded the first Azerbaijani neobank called Leobank.

-The bank was established on 15 October 2002 as a result of the merger of the two advanced private commercial banks of Azerbaijan MBank and PROMTEKHBANK.
-On October 15, 2002, after the merger of MBank with PROMTEXBANK, one of the leading banks of Azerbaijan, the bank's name was changed to Unibank.
+The bank was established on 15 October 2002 as a result of the merger of two advanced private commercial banks of Azerbaijan, MBank with PROMTEXBANK, one of the leading banks of Azerbaijan.
+The merged bank was named Unibank.